vernisaz/rust_dev_studio/README.md

 Go to [Ace](https://github.com/ajaxorg/ace-builds/) and download a desired version.
 A copy of it has to be placed in the directory
 **resource/ace**.
 It's reflected in the install script.

-## Packaging
-Although you can configure the development studio yourself accordingly to a web server and other components location, there is a predefined packaging.

-It includes all required **RDS** components.
-Just launch `./rds.sh` or `.\rds.bat` on _Windows_ and you can start using the **RDS**.
-The access URL's stored in `rds.url`.

-There is a RustBee [script](https://github.com/vernisaz/rust_dev_studio/blob/master/install/bee.7b) to create the standard packaging.

 ## Building RDS components

-The [RustBee](https://github.com/vernisaz/rust_bee) scripting tool is used for a building.
+The [RustBee](https://github.com/vernisaz/rust_bee) scripting tool is used for building.
 Obtain it first.

-The following crates will be required to be built as dependencies:
+The following crates are required for building the product:

 - The [Common building scripts](https://github.com/vernisaz/simscript) (it isn't a crate, but building scripts)
 - The [SimWeb](https://github.com/vernisaz/simweb)